tplunket/Base/Documentation/Coding Standards.md

     log.addMessage(String::formatString("Hello"));
 ```

-* **Organize code so that it reads top to bottom.** As much as possible, in both the declarations and definitions and within each pragma section described above, the code should be organised so that main methods are found at the top and sub-methods are found underneath them (see "Vertical Ordering" in [MAR09] page 84).
+* **Organize code so that it reads top to bottom.** As much as possible, in both the declarations and definitions and within each code section described above, the code should be organised so that main methods are found at the top and sub-methods are found underneath them (see "Vertical Ordering" in [MAR09] page 84).

 ### Includes